-Debate on Catalonia, University of Copenhagen: Prof. Marlene Wind, right, asked fugitive Catalan politician Puigdemont, center, if the rights of the approximately 50 percent of the Catalans who don’t favor separation from Spain weren’t being trampled in the rush to independence.
+During the debate on Catalonia at the Facullty of Social Sciences, University of Copenhagen, Prof. Marlene Wind asked Catalan politician Puigdemont if the rights of the approximately 50 percent of the Catalans who don’t favor separation from Spain weren’t being trampled in the rush to independence

 ESCAPE TO BELGIUM

-Secessionist parties have been able to keep their absolute majority in the Catalan parliament following the late December snap election called by Spanish Prime Minister Mariano Rajoy who hoped to restore peace and stability to the fractious region.
-As confirmed by Roger Torrent, speaker of the regional parliament, the leader of the secessionist Together for Yes coalition (now Together for Catalonia), Carles Puigdemont, fugitive from Spanish justice since his government was dissolved, will be the candidate by the secessioniast parties for president of Catalonia when the regional parliament votes the new government into office this coming 31 January.
+Secessionist parties have been able to keep their absolute majority in the Catalan parliament following the late December snap election called by Spanish Prime Minister Mariano Rajoy who hoped to restore peace and stability in the fractious region.
+As confirmed by Roger Torrent, speaker of the regional parliament, the leader of the secessionist Together for Yes coalition (now Together for Catalonia), Carles Puigdemont, fugitive from Spanish justice since his government was dissolved, will be the candidate of the secessionist parties for president of Catalonia when the regional parliament votes the new government into office this coming 31 January.

 The Spanish government, by virtue of Article 155 of the Spanish Constitution, ousted the old Catalan government last October when the Catalan parliament voted to declare independence from Spain after the illegal referendum in which 90% of the voters chose to secede.
 Impressive.
 Except that less than 50% of the Catalan electorate showed up at the polls.

 Puigdemont fled to Belgium in the wake of the illegal declaration.
-(Incidenally, no sovereign nation has recognized Catalonia’s independence.).
-He, along with some dozen consellers (ministers in the regional government) are accused by the Spanish government and courts of sedition, rebellion and misuse of public funds among other crimes relative to their declaration of independence.
+(Incidentally, no sovereign nation has recognized Catalonia’s independence.).
+He, along with some dozen consellers (ministers in the regional government), is accused by the Spanish government and courts of sedition, rebellion and misuse of public funds among other crimes relative to their declaration of independence.
 For which Puigdemont risks being arrested once he sets foot on Spanish soil.

 Immediately after Puigdemont made it known that he will be a candidate for the presidency of the Catalan government, his team contacted the University of Copenhagen’s Department of Political Science to see if they were interested in setting up a public debate on Catalonia with the self-exiled leader.